Is your child feeling fussy and frustrated?

 CranioSacral Therapy (CST) is a gentle, hands-on method of evaluating and enhancing the functioning of the physiological body system called the craniosacral system.
 CST helps to align the body structurally and facilitates the bodily systems to work properly.

-The sooner you treat the baby, the fewer treatments they will likely need.
+The sooner you treat a child, the fewer treatments they will likely need.
 If it is possible to treat them within 24 hours after birth it may only take a few minutes.

 As babies make their way through the birth canal their bodies are designed to twist and tuck, and their heads mold, and when given time and patience they are able to be born without much assistance at all.